Table of contents

 It is rightly said, “A confused mind doesn’t buy”.
 If you want to control the chances of people making a purchase, you should eliminate the confusion that they might have.

-If you’re an e-commerce business, including “Editor’s Picks” or “Best Seller” does the magic of simplifying decision making for your visitors.
-You can curate quality assured products and tag it as Best Seller or Editor’s Picks to validate the demand and make people take action.
+If you’re an e-commerce business, including “Editor’s Picks” or “Best Seller” does the magic of simplifying decision-making for your visitors.
+You can curate quality-assured products and tag them as Best Seller or Editor’s Picks to validate the demand and make people take action.
 I’m sure you must have seen such tags on e-commerce sites like Amazon or eBay.

-When customers seek validation from people who’ve already purchased from you, theoretically they’ve already made their mind to make a purchase - All they need is a gentle push.
+When customers seek validation from people who’ve already purchased from you, theoretically they’ve already made up their minds to make a purchase - All they need is a gentle push.

 #3 Fear of missing out and validation